-Sousa stars in the award-winning LGBT short film Only for Forever (2014), written and directed by Nia Phillips.
-Only for Forever is the Jury Award Winner for Best Women's Drama at the North Carolina Gay & Lesbian Film Festival and currently nominated in 11 domestic & international Film Festivals.
+Sousa stars in the award-winning LGBT short film "Only for Forever"(2014), written and directed by Nia Phillips.
+Only for Forever is the Jury Award Winner for Best Women's Drama at the North Carolina Gay & Lesbian Film Festival and currently nominated in 11 domestic & international film festivals.

-Megan recently booked a Co-Star role in the new FOX TV show "Pitch".
-She also landed a Guest Star role in the ABC Pilot "The Death of Eva Sofia Valdez" (2016) playing Young Eva along side Gina Torres.
-Meg brings the feminine voice to a new comedy podcast, The Work Ethnics, alongside stand-up comic Jeremy Scippio and James Simonton.
+Megan recently booked a Co-Star role in the new ABC TV show "Ten Days in the Valley" (2017).
+She also landed a role on FOX "Pitch" (2016) and in the ABC Pilot "The Death of Eva Sofia Valdez" (2016) playing Young Eva along side Gina Torres.
+Megan has a supporting role in the feature film "Guys Reading Poems" (2017), currently playing in select theaters.
+She brings the feminine voice to the comedy podcast, "The Work Ethnics", with Jeremy Scippio and James Simonton.

 Megan had prior studies at the LA Connection Comedy Theatre and at The Improv Trick.
 In 2013, she began performing stand-up comedy at Flappers Comedy Club in Burbank, The World Famous Comedy Store, Icehouse and Tao Comedy Club.
 She is a trained dancer in jazz, modern, hip-hop and vogue genres.

 Megan has worked with award-winning film directors such as Regina King, Steve Robin, John Swetnam, Terri Timely, Kimberly Townes, Ryo Rex, Nia Phillips, Hunter Lee Hughes, Geno Brooks, Nikki Whalen and Carey Williams.